theelims/ESP32-sveltekit/README.md

 - Advertize services with Bonjour/mDNS to the local network
 - Depreciate support for ESP8266, use ESP32-C3 instead
 - Store important information in NVS instead of filesystem, so that they survive an update
-- Service thread instead of a loop function.
+- Service threads instead of a loop function with millis().
 - Fallback / recovery mode
 - Compatibility with the whole ESP32 range of chips
 - Allow anonymous guest user
 - Store Wi-Fi credentials for more then one network.
 Select network by preference and signal strength
 - Task Monitor to see the core usage and optimize power consumption

-A simple, secure and extensible framework for IoT projects built on ESP32 platforms with responsive [Sveltekit](https://kit.svelte.dev/) front-end built with [TailwindCSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/).

 Designed to work with the PlatformIO IDE with [limited setup](#getting-started).
 Please read below for setup, build and upload instructions.